 The accumulated depreciation account is totally ignored.
 It will not be transferred over into the partnership.

-All liabilities such as A/P, Notes Payable, and Salaries & Wages Payable transfer over at the value shown on the sole proprietor’s balance sheet, unless the problem states otherwise.
+All liabilities, such as A/P, notes payable, and salaries & wages payable, transfer over at the values shown on the sole proprietor’s balance sheet, unless the problem states otherwise.

-Show all accounts on their Normal Balance sides.
+Show all accounts on their normal balance sides.

-To calculate a partner’s new capital balance in the partnership, simply look at the journal entry thus far and add up accounts with debit balances and subtract all accounts with a credit balance.
+To calculate a partner’s new capital balance in the partnership, simply look at the journal entry thus far, add up accounts with debit balances, and subtract all accounts with credit balances.

 Thus, for Dewey, the journal entry becomes: